 During Ramadan, your days can get quite busy, and as you want to maximise your time with praying and other activities, food preparation can lessen the burden and make your days a lot smoother.

->Pre-Ramadan, I prepare and freeze all the little iftaar treats we like to eat: Samosas, Pastries and spring rolls.
+>Pre-Ramadan, I prepare and freeze all the little iftar treats we like to eat: Samosas, Pastries and spring rolls.

 > I am a huge meal prepper on a normal day, so when it comes to Ramadan, I make sure that I've marinated, prepped and frozen lots of meal options (all uncooked, but ready to cook, like Pizza, chicken, burgers etc) for those days you don't want to slave away in the kitchen.

-> A few days before Ramadan, I fill in this Ramadan meal planner. with what we will eat during the month, when we will get take away, our invites I then, print it and stick it on the fridge.
+> A few days before Ramadan, I fill in this Ramadan Meal planner with what we will eat during the month, when we will get take away, our invites I then, print it and stick it on the fridge.
 This makes food preparation for the month easier, and allows us to shop more efficiently, and avoid wastage.
+Another thing I will try this year, is to add Ramadan Planner to the fridge to keep up with everyones schedules.

 If you follow me on Instagram, you'll know I love decorating the house as I love bringing the excitement of Ramadan into our home and to the boys!
 I've been doing it since the kids were 2/3 and every year its something we really looked forward to.
 Of course, you don't need to go over the top, but I think a little decor doesn't hurt and it does help getting kids into the spirit of things!